 Choice: Will or Trust

-A will leaves assets in the immediate hands of a benefit.
-But depending on a beneficiary's maturity, mental, and physical health, leaving assets outright, in one lump sum, may not be a wise choice.
+For example, a will leaves assets in a beneficiary's (child) control immediately after probate of the will.
+Yet depending on a beneficiary's maturity, mental, and physical health, leaving assets outright, in one lump sum, may not be a wise choice.

-A will generally lacks the element of time - that is - it doesn't contemplate leaving assets to others over a period of time and not immediately on death.
+This is because a will generally lacks including the element of time - that is - it doesn't contemplate leaving assets to others over a period of time and not immediately on death.

 On the other hand, a 'trust' allows for either immediate distribution or the distribution of assets over a period of time that may extend years or a lifetime.